BenAbramowitz/FRD/README.md

 - Delegations for FRD currently implemented using nested for loops, making them slow.
 Can speed up later if needed.

 ## To Do
-- Parameters for intensity distribution should be arguments, not hard coded (currently just low and high for uniform)
+- Add experiments for FRD to config
 - Complete unit testing (in test_frd.py)
-- Add Chamberlain Courant and k-Medians to replicate NP-Hard rules
+- Add Chamberlain Courant and k-Medians